Form Container

 Binding Expression

-- Add a method: Business-required form fields must be flattened at the root node of input parameters.
-Example:
+- New method: Requires business-required form fields to be flattened in the root node of input parameters.
+Example:src="https://qcloudimg.tencent-cloud.cn/raw/8a176555dfbc0c8bbea16d2fcd1ece6e.png" alt="Image 8a176555dfbc0c8bbea16d2fcd1ece6e" />

-When the Form Scenario is "update", configure
+When the form scenario is "update", configuration is required.

-- Query method: Requires form fields to be flattened at the root node of output parameters.
-Example:
+- Query method: Requires form fields to be flattened in the root node of output parameters.
+Example:src="https://qcloudimg.tencent-cloud.cn/raw/bc60e088438a500031a936f83e81cf46.png" alt="Image bc60e088438a500031a936f83e81cf46" />

-- Update method: Business-required form fields must be flattened at the root node of input parameters.
-Example:
+<ImagePreview - Update method: Requires business-required form fields to be flattened in the root node of input parameters.
+Example:src="https://qcloudimg.tencent-cloud.cn/raw/cc296a413d5be4b50f2f95dc8b69fe56.png" alt="Image cc296a413d5be4b50f2f95dc8b69fe56" />

-When the Form Scenario is "view", configure
+When the form scenario is "view", configuration is required.

-- Query method: Requires form fields to be flattened at the root node of output parameters.
-Example:
+- Query method: Requires form fields to be flattened in the root node of output parameters.
+Example:src="https://qcloudimg.tencent-cloud.cn/raw/bc60e088438a500031a936f83e81cf46.png" alt="Image bc60e088438a500031a936f83e81cf46" />

 Property Introduction